 On-Farm Activities: The depth of learning that happens on a farm visit depends on how students spend their time there.
 Sending a group of rambunctious first graders on an hour-long farm tour may let them see the whole working farm, but how much will they get out of it?
 If they help dig potatoes while investigating soil insects and link that to the classroom life-cycle lessons, their experience will be more memorable and influential.

 Over the past year and half, getting out to a farm has been hard because of COVID-19.
 However, many organizations have offered virtual farm field trips.
-Check out the examples below from Heifer USA and the Arkansas Department of Agriculture, and Apple Seeds.
+Check out the examples below from the Arkansas Department of Agriculture, Midwest Dairy, Heifer USA, and Apple Seeds.